GregVial/gregvial.github.io/_posts/2016-11-19-smoking-is-good.md

 My intention in this post is not to explain the paradox, as many have done it already before me, instead I just provide an illustration to set the context, and then I focus on how to forge data that leads to this paradox.

-This post is named after a very inspiring article by Jakob Cohen [1], explaining how the null hypothesis significance testing is misunderstood and misused, although it is the bread and butter of hundreds of thousands of statisticians around the world, including some of them internationaly renowned
+This post is named after a very inspiring article by Jakob Cohen [1], explaining how the null hypothesis significance testing is misunderstood and misused, although it is the bread and butter of tens of thousands of statisticians around the world.

-The post is also inspired by David Louapre's [Science Etonnante (in french)](https://sciencetonnante.wordpress.com/2013/04/29/le-paradoxe-de-simpson/) excellent blog post.
+The post is also inspired by David Louapre's [Science Etonnante](https://sciencetonnante.wordpress.com/2013/04/29/le-paradoxe-de-simpson/)(in french) excellent blog.

 ## An example of Simpson's paradox
 Let's look at a real study performed in the seventies in a UK village [2].
-The researchers surveyed woman, smoking and non smoking.
+The researchers surveyed women, smoking and non smoking.
 They then reported the percentage of women still alive 20 years later.

 The result was the following: